Diramore: Music producer

 Next, Diramore's career as a film score composer and music producer was activated in 2004, with the film Chit Thaw Arimadanapura Ii Mahar Aung Pwel directed by Kyi Phyu Shin.
 In fact, he is a two-time winner of Myanmar Motion Picture Academy Awards for Best Music.
 The first time was with the film Zawka Ka Nay The (Zawgyi is Dancing) in 2009, and the second time, with Luu Yadanar Thike (Luu Treasure Trove) in 2016.
 Additionally, Diramore won Best Music Score Award from Epic Animation, Comic and Game Festival 2016, US, with the animated short film My Life I Don't Want directed by Nyan Kyal Say.
 Thus far, he has composed and produced music for more than 50 films.
+In 2024, he won the best Music Academy Award for Myanmar's very first musical film, Eain Mat Kar Yan.

 On top of his endeavors, Diramore attempted to preserve and promote Traditional Music of Myanmar.
 In 2013, he began a project named Beauty of Tradition in which a hundred of Myanmar Traditional songs were researched, organized and rerecorded.
 Then he cooperated with the Japanese Music Production Company, Airplane Label, and released three Myanmar traditional music albums in Japan during 2014 and 2015, under the name Beauty of Tradition.
 However, it was assumed that collecting only a hundred songs would not be enough in preserving Myanmar Traditional Music.
 Therefore, the project was broadened into a collection of 1,000 Myanmar Traditional songs and renamed as Gita Yadana.
 The aim of this project is to build a massive interactive archive where a thousand of old and rare Myanmar Traditional songs with high-resolution audio can be easily observed.
 Each song in the project was researched, organized, and rerecorded with the help of veteran traditional musicians around the country and of the Japanese audio engineer, Hiroshi Iguchi.
 The project was made up of seven categories, namely: Maha Gita (Classical Music), Kar La Paw (Traditional Contemporary Music), Thabin Gita (Dramatic Music), Myanmar Hsaing (Traditional Ensemble), Kyay Let Gita (Folk Music), Nat Chin (Spiritual Music), and Let Swam Pya (Instrumental Solos).
 The project was planned to release into nine volumes.
 In 2018, Gita Yadana was launched, and the very first volume of the project was released on both international and local streaming sites like Spotify, MMN and JOOX.
 By the end of 2020, Gita Yadana project has been completely released.

 Being a teacher and a musician, Diramore never hesitates to share knowledge of music every chance he gets.
-He used to make contributions to numerous local workshops, seminars, and classes of government agencies as well as private schools like ILBC, Yangon Music School, MMDC, etc. On the one hand, Diramore is currently performing his duties as a Prorector at National University of Arts and Culture, Mandalay.
-On the other hand, he is still working on as a composer, singer, music director, and music producer.
+He used to make contributions to numerous local workshops, seminars, and classes of government agencies as well as private schools like ILBC, Yangon Music School, MMDC, etc.

+Founder

+In 2022, he founded a music and art academy, Music City Myanmar, and the academy is being successful.

 Awards

 Discography

-Diramore has released two EPs and four solo albums.
+Diramore has released six solo albums.